jotavare/jotavare.github.io/docs/42_resources/miscellaneous/entertainment.md

 ## Entertainment

+A diverse array of online entertainment and media resources.

 {: .important-title }
 Depending on your 42 school rules, you may or may not play certain games on school computers.
-Avoid getting -420 and community service.
+Avoid getting **-420** and **community service**.

 ## **Media**